 Here the traditional teapots are exclusively handbuilt as they have been for 1000 years.
 We learned how to use the locally made tools and the Zisha 'Purple Sand' clay mined in the area.

 High-fired, the Yixing teapots are burnished as a final step.
 Some forms are smooth and tight, some incised, some round, some square, others appear to be a chunk of bamboo, a cabbage, a gourd.
 These teapots are highly sought after by collectors around the world.

 Although all of us are experienced potters we found using unfamiliar tools and a new claybody to be quite a challenge.
 In spite of long days in the studio, we had a grand time!

 In the afternoons we would continue to work with instruction on our projects or just hang out around the tea table, sipping in the showroom.
 After dinner, we would be driven back to our hotel, laughing and singing old songs.
 Mei Qun serenaded us with her version of a traditional Chinese lullaby.
 We were spoiled for sure.

 Field trips into downtown Yixing City brought us to studios of other noted potters and sculptors, the Yixing Teapot Museum and the Dragon Kiln.
 There are yards stacked full with fired wares of all types along the way.
 Huge planters decorated with applied clay decoration, others glazed with a deep brown-black shiny glaze were stacked in the yards of the factories.

-100,000 people in the Yixing area are involved with potter production.
-Mei Qun is one of 60 potters recognized for their mastery of the traditional teapot, as well as the newer creative interpretations of the genre.
+100,000 people in the Yixing area are involved with pottery production.
+Mei Qun is one of 60 potters recognized for their mastery of the traditional Yixing teapot, as well as the newer creative interpretations of the genre.

 Our work was fired in a community kiln.
 The results were pleasingly diverse.
-Mei Qun's first cultural exchange was a huge succes!
+Mei Qun's first cultural exchange was a huge success!